vov62/vov62-notes-app-AI-mataf/README.md

 1. The user writes a note and clicks the "Rephrase" button.

-2. A request is sent to the backend endpoint: POST /api/ai/rephrase.
+2. A request is sent to the backend endpoint:
+   POST api/ai/suggest rephrase.

 3. The backend uses an AI service via API (API key stored securely in User Secrets).